Stars long gone, but intriguing names still available in NHL free agency

 GOALIES

 All the big-name goalies went off the board early on in free agency with Jacob Markstrom, Braden Holtby, Corey Crawford and Henrik Lundqvist finding new homes, but for any team looking for veteran depth, options remain.
 Craig Anderson ($4.75 million), Jimmy Howard ($4 million) and Ryan Miller ($1.13 million) are available, although the first two are no doubt looking at massive pay cuts to continue their NHL careers.
-Another possibility is Cory Schneider, who had the final two seasons of his contract that carried an average annual value of $6 million bought out last month by New Jersey.
+Cory Schneider had the final two seasons of his contract that carried an average annual value of $6 million bought out last month by New Jersey, but reports have linked him to the New York Islanders.

 This report by The Canadian Press was first published Nov.
 6, 2020.